-In Abu Dhabi, medicines must be serialized from mid-2021.
+In Abu Dhabi, medicines must be serialized since the beginning of 2022.
 The Arab Emirates (UAE) are gradually implementing pharma serialization regulations.

 Competent authority: Ministry of Health and Prevention (MoHaP), UAE